Skye, Foundry, Indigo, Ready, and Tudor share the same underlying structure and functionality. This guide applies to all these templates.

 - Include a list of new or featured posts with the Archive Block or Summary Block.

-To hide the right side of the overlay, called the sidetray, use the Hide Right Column tweak in the Site Navigation section of the Style Editor.
+To hide the right side of the overlay, called the sidetray, use the Hide Right Column tweak in the Site Navigation section of Site Styles.

 Footer Navigation links display below the editable blocks area in the footer.
 Folders display with a + icon and create menus when clicked.

-Adjust the link font and color with the Footer Nav tweaks in the Site Navigation section of the Style Editor.
+Adjust the link font and color with the Footer Nav tweaks in the Site Navigation section of Site Styles.